tonylambiris/kolide/README.md

   Kolide is an agentless osquery (https://osquery.io/) web interface and remote api server.
   Kolide was designed to be extremely portable (a single binary) and performant while keeping the codebase simple.
-I have a lot planned for Kolide so check back soon! :)
+I have a lot planned for Kolide so check back soon or follow me on [twitter@mephux](http://twitter.com/mephux).

 <img src="https://github.com/mephux/kolide/blob/master/kolide.gif?raw=true">